 Generate and manage SSL certificates, securely manage passwords and

 secrets, implement SSO and RBAC across all clusters in hybrid cloud environment.

 Select from several supported operating systems to install on cluster nodes.

 Ubuntu 16 LTS

-Managed Kubernetes on Amazon AWS and Bare Metal
+Managed Kubernetes on Amazon AWS, Google GCP, and Bare Metal

 Deploy, run, scale, and upgrade Kubernetes using Infrastructure as Code approach via Agile Stacks Control Plane.

 - Email, Slack, and phone based support (Slack and phone support requires subscription)

 - Deploy, scale, manage, backup, upgrade multiple Kubernetes clusters across cloud providers and private data centers